 EXPECTATIONS OF OUR GUESTS

-- In accordance with the Kansas City mandate, all guests are required to wear a face mask anytime they are not actively eating & drinking, or when not seated at their table.
+- We expect unvaccinated guests to wear a face mask anytime they are not actively eating & drinking, or when not seated at their table.

 - Guests will use hand sanitizer throughout their visit, and wash hands when they use the restroom.